Study One of Today's Most Dynamic Fields

 The flexibility of our program allows us to incorporate these and other new developments into our expanding curriculum.

-Digging Deeper: Research with Our Students & Computer Scientists
+Digging Deeper: Research with Our Students & Computer Scientists, and Internships

 Computer Science Chair and Associate Prof. Jing Hu brings cutting-edge research experience in bioinformatics, data mining and machine learning to the Department of Computer Science.
 His goal is to develop computational models to address challenges in understanding biological systems.More

 Assistant Prof. Ed Novak’s research targets security and privacy on smart mobile devices, such as smartphones and tablet computers.
 “Because these devices are now ubiquitous in the modern world, the security and privacy concerns are much greater than that of 80's and 90's ‘personal computers."More